In a nutshell

 In 1986, Dr. David Benchetrit, a physician specializing in artificial intelligence and director of the weight clinic, joined Professor Apfelbaum’s team to computerize the concept of positive eating, which required many resources and time to be prescribed.
 And it is from this association that the LeDietCARE software was born.

-This method is based on an in-depth analysis of dietary behaviour.
-Since 2002, the LeDiet method, available on the Internet, is currently the most popular weight loss method on the web.
+This method is for an in-depth analysis of dietary behaviors.
+Since 2002, the LeDiet method, available on the Internet, is currently the most popular weight-loss method on the web.

 The main principles

 First, we must answer a questionnaire on our eating habits that are most representative of a normal week (breakfast, lunch, dinner, supper, snacks, snacks, snacks and others) and then choose from six diet classes: LeDiet Express, LeDiet After 45, LeDiet Freedom, LeDiet Anti-cellulite, LeDiet After Baby, LeDiet Senior.
 Then, the LeDietCARE software performs a complete analysis of our diet and develops the diet that best suits us, while correcting, if necessary, our nutritional deficiencies.

 The duration of the diet is only a function of the weight objective to be achieved.